mvolkmann/blog/src/python/matplotlib.md

 ```

 It's easy to plot functions.
-TODO: Discuss how numpy is able to apply a function to an array of numbers.
+Using NumPy enables applying a function to
+an array of numbers to obtain the values to plot.
 For example:

 ```python